Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Conclusion

 Our investigation introduces a novel training architecture, Air, that combines the strengths of learning and optimization based paradigms, as well as a clever optimization decision algorithm, to produce a powerful, lightweight and efficient framework that allocates computational power to instances where optimization is most needed.

-Air displayed an improvement in overall performance compared to the stock training algorithm in both validation and test data, showing that further investigation into this problem might yield even more furtuitous results.
-Changes such as possible different loss functions, like Mean Squared Error (MSE) and Mean Absolute Error (MAE), testing in new datasets and integrating this arquitecture into one of the other cited models (\cite{chen2021vit}, \cite{wang2021pyramid} and \citep{balakrishnan2019voxelmorph}) are essential next steps that are currently being investigated.
+Air displayed an improvement in overall performance compared to the stock training algorithms in both validation and test data, with both DSC and $ \mathbf{|J|} < 0$ metrics supporting this claim throughout different learning modules.
+Testing in different datasets, like OASIS and MindBoggle, is the natural next step for this project, and is currently being investigated.